knolleary/pubsubclient/README.md

    via `MQTT_KEEPALIVE` in `PubSubClient.h`.
  - The client uses MQTT 3.1.1 by default.
 It can be changed to use MQTT 3.1 by changing value of `MQTT_VERSION` in `PubSubClient.h`.
+ - Currently, there is no way to disable clean session.

 ## Compatible Hardware